“By failing to prepare, you are preparing to fail.” ~ Benjamin Franklin.

-- Book popular tickets in advance that are likely to sell out closer to the date, like TeamLab Borderless, Robot Restaurant and other tickets I’ve mentioned in point #5 above.
+- Book popular tickets in advance that are likely to sell out closer to the date, like teamLab Planets, Shibuya Sky, Robot Restaurant and other tickets I’ve mentioned in point #5 above.

 1 month to go

 - Don’t forget to order your Japan Rail Pass if you’re getting one and Klook Tokyo Fun Pass for discounts on a number of attractions!

 1 week to go

 - Make sure you have (or ordered) things you’ll need to pack, double-check your travel documents and accommodation confirmations are all in order.